Salmon fishing in the Yemen

 But more disappointed I was with the plot.
-My hope with the British movies is that they are not always completely stereotypically made by the Hollywood template (I love “The Englishman Who Went up a Hill but Came down a Mountain”, for example), but this was 100% boilerplate … “Guy meets girl; both of them kick off their current friend/spouse for no particular reason, and they love each other for ever and ever”.
+My hope with the British movies is that they are not always completely stereotypically made by the Hollywood template (I love “The Englishman Who Went up a Hill but Came down a Mountain”, for example, and not only because of its name), but this was 100% boilerplate … “Guy meets girl; both of them kick off their current friend/spouse for no particular reason, and they love each other for ever and ever”.

 What if something was different than the boilerplate?
 Couple of ideas.
 What if Robert actually did die (sealed coffin not to show just the pieces returning from Afghanistan would look lovely) and Harriet actually went through real mourning?
 Or what if the movie ended á la “Once” … “I actually care more about my marriage!
 Yes, I need partner in rebuilding the project, and she is my wife!” (she was some kind of manager as well, wasn't she?) or “F**k the sheik!
 I want to be fisher expert on fish in Le lac de Genève and try to rebuilt my marriage again”.
 There are many options how not make movie boring, but they just went cheap way for the boilerplate.

 Then I read the book.
 And I was surprised to find that its author was actually closer to some of the points I have suggested than the script writer.
 Yes, the Robert (and many others) in the book actually did die, and no, Alfred and Mary did not get divorce, and no, Albert and Harriet don’t fall into each other arms in the end.
 Although, the result is a way more complex (and better) than what I was suggesting.

 Also, the business of movie making and cynicism of it: